 Third, we need church membership for discipline.

 This passage deals with church discipline, and in verse 12 we see that there are those who are in the church and those who are without.
-How can a congregation know who is in and who is out, who is under discipline and who is not, unless it has some form of church membership?
-As we have stated, it is a matter of practicality.
-Parents can’t discipline other people’s children, and churches can’t discipline those who are not a part of its own family.
+How can a congregation know who is in and who is out, who is under discipline and who is not, unless it has some form of membership?
+It is a matter of practicality.
+Parents can’t discipline other people’s children, and churches can’t discipline those who are not a part of their own body.
 Also verse 11 says those under discipline cannot eat, which refers both to personal fellowship and to the Lord’s Supper.
-The church has the obligation before God to exercise discipline over its members and those who are under discipline cannot partake of Communion.
+The church has the obligation before God to exercise discipline over its members and those who are under discipline cannot partake of communion.
 Thus there must be a way for the church to know who is a part of the family and who is outside.